outcomesinsights/conceptql/doc/spec.md

 }
 ```

-When comparing results in L against a set of results in R, the temporal node compares results in stream L against results in stream R on a person-by-person basis.
+When comparing results in L against a set of results in R, the temporal operator compares results in stream L against results in stream R on a person-by-person basis.

 - If a person has results in L or R stream, but not in both, none of their results continue downstream
-- On a per person basis, the temporal node joins all results in the L stream to all results in the R stream
+- On a per person basis, the temporal operator joins all results in the L stream to all results in the R stream
     - Any results in the L stream that meet the temporal comparison against any results in the R stream continue downstream
 ```ConceptQL
 # All MIs While Patients had Part A Medicare